ewhacll/ewhacll.github.io/_media/2021-02-28-radio-realmomrealtalk.md

 ---
 layout: media_detail
 title: "Dr. Yim's radio appearance: Real Mom Real Talk(TBS)"
-date: 2021-03-01
+date: 2021-02-28
-image: "2020-yim-radio.jpg"
+image: "2021-realmom.jpg"
+detail: "Dr. Yim appeared on the radio show again to answer some common questions that mothers may have about bilingual child's language development."
-detail: "Dr. Yim, also the CEO of I SAY LAB, was invited on the radio show, tbs eFM 'Real Mom Real Talk'again and answered several questions for the new semester."
+long_detail: "Dr. Yim, also the CEO of I SAY LAB, was invited on the radio show, tbs eFM 'Real Mom Real Talk'again and answered several questions for the new semester."
 long_detail: "Dr. Yim, also the CEO of I SAY LAB, was invited on the radio show, tbs eFM 'Real Mom Real Talk' again and answered several questions for the new semester."

     - title: <b>Summary of talk</b>